-Summer nights may be short, but national parks often host extra activities to educate and entertain visitors during this popular tourist season, including more fun things to do after dark.
+Summer nights may be short, but national parks often host extra activities to educate and entertain visitors during this popular tourist season.
 Whether you’re exploring on your own or hanging out with a ranger, try a few of these excuses to stay out late in special places.

 Some activities require additional fees.
 Use these ideas to browse events at parks near you, or search the National Park Service event calendar for more information.